Treatment Option Overview

 - make a stoma (an opening) from the rectum to the outside of the body for waste to pass through.
 This procedure is done if the cancer is too close to the anus and is called a colostomy.
 A bag is placed around the stoma to collect the waste.
 Sometimes the colostomy is needed only until the rectum has healed, and then it can be reversed.
 If the entire rectum is removed, however, the colostomy may be permanent.

-Radiation therapy or chemotherapy may be given before surgery to shrink the tumor, make it easier to remove the cancer, and lessen problems with bowel control after surgery.
+Radiation therapy and/or chemotherapy may be given before surgery to shrink the tumor, make it easier to remove the cancer, and help with bowel control after surgery.
 Treatment given before surgery is called neoadjuvant therapy.
-Even if all the cancer that can be seen at the time of the operation is removed, some patients may be given radiation therapy or chemotherapy after surgery to kill any cancer cells that are left.
+Even if all the cancer that can be seen at the time of the operation is removed, some patients may be given radiation therapy and/or chemotherapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.